1377 London riots: Aftermath

-Due to Gaunt's uncontested power in the government of the ailing Edward III after the death of the Black Prince, the City authorities tried to make peace.
+Due to Gaunt's uncontested power in the government of the ailing Edward III after the death of Edward the Black Prince, the City authorities tried to make peace.
 Gaunt failed to prevent the deputation of the citizens, headed by the former mayor John Philipot, from getting an audience with Edward who treated them well.
 But Gaunt insisted that the King depose Adam Stable as mayor, which was done on 21 March.
 The citizens of London at once replaced Stable with Nicholas Brembre.
 Like Richard Lyons, Brembre was a rich merchant although ironically he and his faction of rich merchants, the victuallers, would become enemies of Gaunt while those from the "lesser trades" would become Gaunt's allies.

 In an attempt to preserve London's autonomy in late 1377 new charter for London was agreed.
-However a few months later there was a resurgence of mob violence against a king's uncle when a mob broke into the London home of Thomas of Woodstock which led to the charter's revocation.
+However a few months later there was a resurgence of mob violence against a king's uncle when a mob broke into the London home of Thomas of Woodstock, Duke of Gloucester which led to the charter's revocation.